Seller Feedback vs. Product Reviews: What's the Difference?

-Understanding the nuances of Amazon seller feedback vs. Amazon product reviews will help you set realistic (and ambitious) goals, meet them, and build a trustworthy reputation on Amazon — all while boosting sales, rising in rank, and inspiring customer loyalty.
+Understanding Amazon feedback vs. reviews will help you meet goals for your Amazon business.
+Both positive feedback and product reviews create a trustworthy reputation on Amazon — all while boosting sales, improving rank, and inspiring a great customer experience.

-Seller feedback and product reviews serve different purposes in building a brand and a seller’s reputation on Amazon.
-That’s why when referencing these terms, make sure to include “seller” in front of feedback, and “product” in front of reviews.
-That way there is a clear delineation between the two, which are often mistakenly used interchangeably by shoppers and sellers alike.
+Seller feedback and product reviews serve different purposes in building a brand on Amazon.
+When referencing these terms, make sure to include “seller” in front of feedback, and “product” in front of reviews.

 Amazon Seller Feedback

-The seller feedback metric is used to measure the service of an Amazon seller.
-Shoppers are encouraged to rate their experiences with sellers by leaving feedback based on factors such as delivery, condition on arrival, and communication.
-Using the five-star rating system — similar to product reviews — buyers can leave their feedback after they have made their purchases and interacted and transacted with the seller and Amazon.
+The seller feedback metric is used to measure customer service based on factors such as delivery, product condition on arrival, and communication.
+Using the five-star rating system, buyers can leave their feedback after purchase.

 Amazon Product Reviews